openbmc/docs/architecture/ipmi-architecture.md

 channels (RMCP+) the bridge is responsible for establishing the session with credentials and determining the maximum privilege available for this session.
-The bridge then takes the extracted command, data, and possibly user and privilge information, and encodes them in a D-Bus method call to send to the IPMI daemon, ipmid.
+The bridge then takes the extracted command, data, and possibly user and privilege information, and encodes them in a D-Bus method call to send to the IPMI daemon, ipmid.
 The daemon will take the message, and attempt to find an appropriate handler in its handler tables.
 If a handler is found, it will attempt to extract the required parameters for the handler and pass them along.